threedo/DarkHorse/UUID_Rename_Instructions.md

   <li><span style="color: blue; font-weight: bold;">Step 3: Run the JQuery in your Console</span>
     <ul>
       <li>Run the code below by copying it here, and pasting it in the console and pressing enter.</li>
+      <li>This code below is JQuery, compliments of jblaker.
+Copy it and paste it into the console and press enter:</li>
     </ul>
   </li>